-The fair value upon issuance of the FPA (both the FPA Put Option liability and Fixed Maturity Consideration) and subsequent changes in fair value are included in Other (expense) income, net in the condensed consolidated statements of operations and comprehensive loss in the corresponding period.
+The fair value upon issuance of the FPA (both the FPA Put Option liability and Fixed Maturity Consideration) and subsequent changes in fair value are included in Other expense, net in the condensed consolidated statements of operations and comprehensive loss in the corresponding period.

 The fair value of the FPA was estimated using a Monte-Carlo Simulation in a risk-neutral framework through March 31, 2024.
-Because the stock price already traded below the threshold of \$3.00 per share for 49 days out of 50 trading days during a 60-day consecutive trading-day period, management determined that estimating the fair value of the FPA using an accelerated Maturity Date is more appropriate.
-As such, the model calculated the value of the in-substance written put option and the portion of the Maturity Consideration in excess of the Fixed Maturity Consideration as if the Early Termination Option is exercised on June 30, 2024.
+Because the stock price already traded below the threshold of \$3.00 per share for 49 days out of 50 trading days during a 60-day consecutive trading-day period, management determined that estimating the fair value of the FPA using an accelerated FPA Maturity Date was more appropriate.
+As such, the model calculated the value of the in-substance written put option and the portion of the Maturity Consideration in excess of the Fixed Maturity Consideration as if the Early Termination Option was exercised on June 30, 2024.
 The in-substance written put option was calculated as the repurchase of the Recycled Shares at the Share Price minus the Company's share price as of June 30, 2024.
 The Maturity Consideration was calculated as 7,500,000 multiplied by \$2.00 or \$15,000, which included the Fixed Maturity Consideration calculated as 7,500,000 less the Terminated Shares multiplied by \$2.00, or \$3,167.
-Management compared this calculation to the valuation using the prior methodology based on a Monte-Carlo Simulation in a risk-neutral framework, and concluded the difference was not material.

-The following table represents the inputs used in calculating the fair value of the prepaid forward contract and the Fixed Maturity Consideration as of June 30, 2024 and December 31, 2023:
+The following table represents the inputs used in calculating the fair value of the prepaid forward contract and the Fixed Maturity Consideration as of September 30, 2024 and December 31, 2023:

-J une 30, 2024 December 31, 2023
+September 30, 2024

-Stock price \$ 1.85 \$ 5.03
+Stock price \$ 1.91 \$ 5.03

 Term (in years) 0 2.11

 Expected volatility N/A 50.0 %

 Risk-free interest rate N/A 4.16 %

-Expected dividend yield - %
+Expected dividend yield

-The Company has filed suit against Vellar under the FPA.
-See Note 15 - Subsequent Events.
+The Company has filed suit against Vellar under the FPA (see Note 15 - Commitments and Contingencies) and fully settled with ACM in October 2024 (see Note 16 - Subsequent Events).